freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-use-passport-strategies.english.md

 For this challenge you should add the route <code>/login</code> to accept a POST request.
 To authenticate on this route, you need to add a middleware to do so before then sending a response.
 This is done by just passing another argument with the middleware before your <code>function(req,res)</code> with your response!
 The middleware to use is <code>passport.authenticate('local')</code>.

-<em>passport.authenticate</em> can also take some options as an argument such as: <code>{ failureRedirect: '/' }</code> which is incredibly useful, so be sure to add that in as well.
-The response after using the middleware (which will only be called if the authentication middleware passes) should be to redirect the user to <em>/profile</em> and that route should render the view 'profile.pug'.
+<code>passport.authenticate</code> can also take some options as an argument such as: <code>{ failureRedirect: '/' }</code> which is incredibly useful, so be sure to add that in as well.
+The response after using the middleware (which will only be called if the authentication middleware passes) should be to redirect the user to <code>/profile</code> and that route should render the view <code>profile.pug</code>.

 If the authentication was successful, the user object will be saved in <em>req.user</em>.